 Many Rivers Community Economic Development (CED) provides support to regional and remote Indigenous communities that want to establish or grow economic activity on their land.
-Together we step through what is required for a community to strengthen its understanding, planning, leadership, and organisation to actively participate in the Australian economy.
-And be local leaders in the community’s future direction and prosperity.
+Together we step through what is required for a community to strengthen it’s understanding, planning, leadership, and organisation to actively participate in the Australian economy and be local leaders in the community’s future direction and prosperity.

 How does it work?

-Many Rivers CED works closely with the elected board and management of a community organisation that represents the interests and welfare of the community.
+Many Rivers CED program works closely with the elected board and management of a community organisation that represents the interests and welfare of the community.
 Community organisations can be in the form of Aboriginal Corporations, Land Councils, Land Trusts and other incorporated bodies.

-- trusted relationships,
+- Trusted relationships,

-- responsible, recognised and confident governance and management,
+- Responsible, recognised and confident governance and management,

-- an operating platform that works and is resourced,
+- An operating platform that works and is resourced,

-- viable economic opportunity, including businesses and employment,
+- Viable economic opportunity, including businesses and employment,

-- decision makers that are informed and participating,
+- Decision makers that are informed and participating,

-- good planning that is sustainable and achievable, and;
+- Good planning that is sustainable and achievable, and;

-- practical application of plans undertaken with the community not for the community.
+- Practical application of plans undertaken with the community not for the community.